How do you replace an outdoor swing seat?

 Materials needed to fix broken canvas on a porch swing:

-- Polypropylene Lawn Furniture Re-Webbing (I used 3 packs of the white – but didn’t use all of the 3rd roll) but later discovered that since my swing is in direct sunlight all day and does not have a cover, I needed UV Resistant Polypropylene.
+- Polypropylene Lawn Furniture Re-Webbing (I used 3 25 yard long rolls of the white – but didn’t use all of the 3rd roll) but later discovered that since my swing is in direct sunlight all day and does not have a cover, I needed UV Resistant Polypropylene.
 After just one year of use, the webbing that wasn’t UV resistant started to break down – so you’ll surely want polypropylene rated for exterior purposes!

 - needle and upholstery thread